fcardinaux/PasteAnchor/readme.md

 ## Description

-This [Sublime Text](http://www.sublimetext.com/) plugin allows you to get an anchor when you paste an URL to a Markdown or HTML file.
+This [Sublime Text](http://www.sublimetext.com/) plugin allows you to get an anchor with a text when you paste an URL to a Markdown or HTML file.
+The text corresponds to the page title.

 For instance, if you paste the link "http://www.sublimetext.com/docs/2/api_reference.html" to a Markdown file, you get this:

     [API Reference - Sublime Text 2 Documentation](http://www.sublimetext.com/docs/2/api_reference.html)

-The text of the anchor is automatically taken from the TITLE tag of the target page.

-If you paste it to an HTML file, you get this:
+If you paste the same URL to an HTML file, you get this:

     <a href="http://www.sublimetext.com/docs/2/api_reference.html">API Reference - Sublime Text 2 Documentation</a>

-### Pasting URLs of Hacker-News-like threads
+### Pasting URLs of Hacker News threads

 When you paste a link to a thread on Hacker News or on a similar site, you get two anchors: one to the thread itself, and one to the related article.
 For instance, if you paste the link "https://news.ycombinator.com/item?id=1834305" to a Markdown file, you get this:

     [NewsBlur](http://www.newsblur.com) via [Hacker News](https://news.ycombinator.com/item?id=1834305)

-If you paste it to an HTML file, you get this:
+If you paste the same URL to an HTML file, you get this:

     <a href="http://www.newsblur.com">NewsBlur</a> via <a href="https://news.ycombinator.com/item?id=1834305">Hacker News</a>

+The syntax "anchor 1 via anchor 2" is configured in the [PasteAnchor.sublime-settings](blob/master/PasteAnchor.sublime-settings) file and can be easily modified.

 ## Dependency